andresebr/kumodd/README.md

 Certain metadata are computed by Kmodd.
 These include category, path, local_path, md5local, md5Match, localSize, sizeMatch, modTimeMatch and revision.
-These names are not found in the data retrieved from google drive, but instead are computed from the metadata retrieved from Google Drive.
+These names are not found in the data retrieved from google drive, but instead are computed from data retrieved from Google Drive.

 Computed Metadata	| Value
 ----:			| :----